rushimok73/AWS-SAA-C03-Notes/README.md

 Security is provided with IAM roles or Service roles Can generate metrics based on logs **metric filter**

+** You can stream cloudwatch logs to someplace else using a streaming subscription in near real time **

 #### 1.3.8.1.
 Architecture of CloudWatch Logs

 It is a regional service `us-east-1`